Hermitian matrices of roots of unity and their characteristic polynomials: Underlying graphs, walks, and their weights

 Now, we state a slightly more general version of the above result, which we consider to be the main result of this section.
-We will refine this result later in Section~\ref{sec:euler}.
+We will refine this result later in Section~\ref{sec:euler}, where we will deal with the unsightly term involving $|\mathfrak W_N(H)|$.

 \begin{corollary} Let $n \in \mathbb N$, $q > 2$ be a power of $2$, $N \geqslant 4$ be an even integer, $H \in \mathcal H_n(q)$, and $A=(J-H)/(1-\zeta)$.
 Then

 \end{corollary}